 Amazon was an obvious beneficiary of the economic shifts triggered by the pandemic.
 Over the year ended 30 September 2020, its operating cash flow increased by 56% to \$55.3bn.
 Sales were up 36% compared to the equivalent period last year for the three months ended 30 September 2020.
-The rise in online shopping, accelerated take-up of home streaming, new launches in the home gaming market, an expansion of the capabilities of Alexa and the Ring family of security products, and continued growth of its data management business (43% income growth for Q3 2020 over Q3 2019) all helped to drive the company forward.
+The rise in online shopping, accelerated take-up of home streaming, new launches in the home gaming market, an expansion of the capabilities of Alexa and the Ring family of security products, and continued growth of its data management business (43% income growth for the third quarter of 2020 over the same period in 2019) all helped to drive the company forward.
 Amazon has guided analysts towards revenue growth of between 28% and 38% for the final quarter of 2020, compared with the same three months in 2019.
 However, income may be impacted by COVID-related costs associated with factors such as testing and the provision of PPE for staff.